 This Remuneration Report reflects the provisions of EU Shareholder Rights Directive that became effective in the Netherlands in 2019 ("SRD").
 Our non-executive directors annually propose the remuneration of the individual executive members of our Board of Directors to the General Meeting of Shareholders.
-The management board remuneration policies were submitted for approval to the June 2020 AGM.
-The AGM approved the remuneration policies with 82% favourable support.
+The management board remuneration policies were submitted for approval to the June 2021 AGM.
+The AGM approved the remuneration policies.
 Customary benefits are provided to the management board members in line with respective industry and country practice.